 http://www.MY_COMPANY_FREEBUSY_SERVER.com/GCalExchangeLookup/ExchangeQuerier.aspx (where you replace MY_COMPANY_FREEBUSY_SERVER with the name of your company's server)

-Note: Google Support cannot assist with troubleshooting your Google Calendar Connector Web Service setup.
+Note: Google Support cannot assist with troubleshooting your Google Calendar Connector Web Service installation.

 GSSMO launches the migration tool when the user:

-- Imports data when they create or make another user profile.
-See Create or replace your GSSMO profile.
+- Imports data when they recreate or make another user profile.
+For details, see Recreate or replace your profile.

 - Imports data after they create their profile.
-See Import data to an existing profile.
+For details, see Import your Outlook data later.

-However, this doesn't import Outlook notes, tasks, or journal entries.
-To import this data, users should run their migrations using GSSMO.
+However, this tool doesn't import Outlook notes, tasks, or journal entries.
+To import this data, users should run GSSMO.

-The Google Cloud Support Center can provide support for GSSMO, but not for Outlook or Windows.
-If you have additional Outlook or Windows questions, please contact Microsoft.
+The Google Cloud Support Center can provide support for GSSMO and GSMMO, but not for Outlook or Windows.
+If you have additional Outlook or Windows questions, please see your Microsoft documentation.